carstensing/Cloud-Resume-Challenge/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 can be assumed by users to gain temporary access to resources they otherwise wouldn't have.

-As I moved from one service to another, I found what permissions I was lacking.
+As I moved from one service to another, I found which permissions were lacking.
 Following the principle of least privilege, I added only the permissions required for each specific task.
 This incremental approach helped me learn how services use IAM roles and policies, and how they impact development on AWS.